openaps/AndroidAPSdocs/docs/Getting-Started/Screenshots.md

 ![Insulin Profile](https://github.com/roppenheimer/AndroidAPSdocs/blob/master/docs/images/Screenshot_pump_Combo.png)

 Here we see the status of the insulin pump - in this case an Accu-Chek Combo.
 The information displayed is self explanatory.
 A long press on the HISTORY button will read the data from your pump history, including your basal profile.
-But remember that only one basal profile is supported on the Combo pump.
+But remember only one basal profile is supported on the Combo pump.